artincms/laravel_file_manager/README.md

 <li>if you want generate file link with ID the $type = 'ID' and if you want generate by name you can use $type = 'Name'
 </li>
 <li>$id : if you want generate link with id you should fill this item with file id and default is -1 that reffer no file id selected .</li>
-<li>$size_type can pick one on of : orginal , large , medium , small that reffer which size you want to download</li>
+<li>$size_type can pick one on of : original , large , medium , small that reffer which size you want to download</li>
 <li>if image not found with $default_img you can choose image you want to show , default is '404.png'</li>
 <li>$quality is quality of image , it is between 0 and 100 . </li>
 <li>$width is width of result image</li>